mvcds/my-library/finances/Capital Gain.md

-Refers to the increase in a capital asset's value and is considered to be realized when the asset is sold
+Refers to the increase in a capital asset's [[my-library/philosofy/Value|Value]] and is considered to be realized when the asset is sold

 `(P - S) - (M + A)`